mgrovic/jour329w_fall2025/assignments/cns_collections.md

 ### Design Your Metadata Schema

-Since the `story_summaries.json` file already had AI-generated summaries, you'll enhance these stories with beat-specific metadata.
+Since the `story_summaries.json` file already had AI-generated summaries, you'll enhance your chosen topic stories with beat-specific metadata.
 Design a consistent schema that will help you understand your beat's ecosystem:

 **Required Fields (all beats should have these):**
 - **people**: Array of key people mentioned (names only)